Ballymacash Rangers F.C.: History

 On Tuesday 23 August 2022, Ballymacash made history when they won their first ever Northern Ireland Football League fixture, winning 3–0 away to Portstewart F.C. in the Premier Intermediate League.

 Another piece of history was made at The Bluebell Stadium on Tuesday 25 October 2022, as Ballymacash's home game against Lisburn Distillery F.C. was the Northern Ireland Football League's first ever live streamed YouTube game.
 The stream had over 8000 views, with the match itself finishing in a 2–2 draw.

+Following the appointment of former Northern Ireland international Gary Hamilton (footballer, born 1980) in April 2025, Hamilton made history by winning the 2025/26 Steel and Sons Cup on 25th December 2025.
+His Ballymacash Rangers side defeated Holywood FC on penalties (4-2) after the game finished 1-1.
+This was the first time the club had won the prestigious competition.

 Promotion

 Ballymacash Rangers gained promotion to the third tier of Northern Irish football for the first time in their history in May 2022.
 Having won the Mid-Ulster Football League Intermediate A division, they were eligible for a promotion playoff to try and reach the NIFL Premier Intermediate League.
 The only other eligible league winner was St James' Swifts F.C. who won the Ballymena & Provincial Football League, which meant Ballymacash had to meet St James in a two legged playoff for promotion.

 The 1st leg of the playoff between Ballymacash and St James took place on Tuesday 17 May 2022 at The Bluebell Stadium, which ended 3–0 to Ballymacash Rangers.

 The 2nd leg took place on Saturday 21 May 2022 at Donegal Celtic Park.
 The game finished 2-2, which gave Ballymacash Rangers a 5-2 aggregate victory, securing their place in the NIFL Premier Intermediate League.